Tuberculosis of the Female Genital Tract

 To plan effective treatment, the gynecologist must consider the following: (1) Is active TB present elsewhere?
 (2) What is the extent of the genital tract lesion?
 (3) Will medical management cure genital TB?
 (4) When is surgical management needed?
 (5) Is pregnancy possible after treatment?

 The presence of active extragenital foci of TB, as a rule, is rare when the genital lesion is discovered.
 The extent of genital lesion may be divided into minimal and advanced.
 Minimal genital TB is usually asymptomatic except for sterility.
 Examination of the pelvis may not reveal any abnormality.
 It is usually diagnosed from the bacteriologic or histologic examination of the endometrium or from the bacteriologic examination of the menstrual blood.
-In advanced genital TB, palpable tubo-ovarian masses are present.
+In advanced genital TB, palpable tuboovarian masses are present.
 Histologic and bacteriologic examination of the endometrium or menstrual blood confirms the diagnosis of TB.

-In the past, irradiation, natural sun light, vitamins, sanatorium care and, for pelvic tuberculosis in particular, pelvic diathermy and injection of oxygen intraperitoneally, have all been tried.
+In the past, irradiation, natural sun light, vitamins, sanatorium care, and for pelvic tuberculosis in particular, pelvic diathermy and injection of oxygen intraperitoneally, have all been tried.
 Before the advent of effective chemotherapy, surgery was the mainstay of treatment of genital tract TB, and postoperative complications such as bowel fistula (14%) and mortality from the primary disease (2.2%) were high.105

 Unfortunately, there are sparse, prospective, controlled clinical studies regarding treatment of female genital TB, a gap that is found in the broader context of extrapulmonary TB.
-The small amount of data, however, suggest that extrapulmonary TB can be very effectively treated with some standard short-course regimen.106 Experts suggest that extrapulmonary TB may be even easier to treat than pulmonary TB owing to the decreased concentration of organisms in these lesions and the increased accessibility of many of the sites for antituberculous medication.
+The small amount of data, however, suggest that extrapulmonary TB can be very effectively treated with some standard short-course regimen.106 Experts suggest that extrapulmonary TB may be even easier to treat than pulmonary TB owing to the decreased concentration of organisms in these lesions and the increased accessibility of many of the sites to antituberculous medication.

 The advent of antituberculous drugs has revolutionized the management of this disease.
 If surgical intervention is needed, chemotherapy makes this approach safer, easier, and more effective.
-Three basic principles have emerged in the years following the advent of chemotherapy for TB:
+Three basic principles have emerged in the years following the advent of chemotherapy for TB.

 Dutt and Stead, based on their study of 478 patients with extrapulmonary TB including 65 patients with genitourinary TB from 1978 to 1987, concluded that treatment with short-course antituberculous chemotherapy—consisting of INH 300 mg orally 4 times a day and RIF 600 mg orally 4 times a day for 1 month, followed by INH 900 mg and RIF 600 mg twice a week for another 8 months—was successful in 95% of their cases.106